Li Xiucheng: Li's sword

-When Li withdrew from Suzhou, his sword - the symbol of power - was given to his young brother Li Shixian.
-Li Shixian took this sword, but it was confiscated when Li was captured by Charles George Gordon in Liyang.

-When Charles George Gordon returned to the UK with Li's sword, he presented it to Queen Victoria's cousin, Chief Commander of the Military the Duke of Cambridge.
+When Li withdrew from Suzhou, his sword, the symbol of his power, was given to his young brother Li Shixian.
+Li Shixian took this sword, but it was confiscated when he was captured by Charles George Gordon in Liyang.
+Charles George Gordon returned to the UK with Li's sword, and presented it to Queen Victoria's cousin, Chief Commander of the Military the Duke of Cambridge.

 On 30 August 1961, the sword ended up in the hands of a history professor at the University of London.
-In 1981, this sword was returned to China where it is currently stored in the National Museum of China.
+In 1981, this sword was returned to China, where it is currently stored in the National Museum of China.

 Children

-Li Xiucheng had a son Li Ronfar and three daughters.
+Li Xiucheng had a son, Li Rongfa and three daughters.
 Li's daughters married Taiping generals, including Tan Shaoguang and Chen Binwen.